 You might be able to generate cash if you have a skill you can share – perhaps you can tutor younger students or school pupils, or you have design skills you can offer.
 Use websites like studentgems to market your skills and find jobs.

-- Discretionary hardship funds: all colleges and universities run a discretionary hardship fund, and you may be able to get help from these funds if you’re facing financial difficulties.
-The funds are called different things depending on where you study – Access to Learning Fund in English higher education, Learner Support Fund in English further education, Financial Contingency Fund in Wales, Discretionary Funds in Scotland and Support Funds in Northern Ireland.
+Discretionary hardship funds: almost all colleges and universities run a discretionary hardship fund, and you may be able to get help from these funds if you’re facing financial difficulties.
+The funds are called different things depending on where you study – often Access to Learning Funds in English higher education, Financial Contingency Funds in Wales, Discretionary Funds in Scotland and Support Funds in Northern Ireland.
+In English further eduction, you can apply to the 16-19 Bursary Fund or Discretionary Learner Support, depending on your age.
 Whatever the name, they might be able to help you with grants or short-term loans.
 You’ll need to apply – ask your advice centre about how to do it – and no funding is guaranteed, but most will be as sympathetic as possible.

 Check whether you can reduce what you spend

 The flipside to increasing your income is to decrease expenditure wherever possible.
 You can do this by taking advantage of discounts and making sure you don’t pay more than you need to.

 Council tax exemption: full-time students in further and higher education are usually exempt from paying council tax, so make sure you're not paying unnecessarily.
 See Do I need to pay council tax? for more details of the rules.